gnithin/playground/others/KeyActions.md

 - C-/ - Undo last text edit
 - M-f - Move forward one word (On Gnome terminal use <kbd>Esc</kbd> instead of <kbd>Alt</kbd>)
 - M-b - Move back one word

+### Other information, or points to remember that will be forgotten.
+- <kbd>Alt</kbd> is the meta key in the Gnome version that comes out of the box in Ubuntu 16.04.
+- In iTerm2 (And probably in some other terminals as well), <kbd>Esc</kbd> acts as the meta key.
+  To map the <kbd>Esc</kbd> to <kbd>Alt</kbd> (which is called the option key in Mac), go to preferences/profile in iTerm2 and select 'Left Option key acts as - +Esc'.